GuVictory/dev_ops_labs/Lab14.md

     4. Provide a proof of your success, for example `kubectl exec pod/demo-0 -- cat /test.html`

 ### List of requirements
-* Explain monotoring stacj components.
+* Explain monotoring stack components.
 * Provide answer of `kubectl get po,sts,svc,pvc,cm` in report and explain what does it do
 * Answer all 6 question in point 4 in `14.md`
 * Implement `Init container`